 Thanks for the opportunity to testify on how the Tribal Law and Order Act of 2010 ("the Act" or "TLOA") is affecting Indian Country.
 My name is Troy Eid and I chair the Indian Law and Order Commission ("the Commission").
 This is the independent national advisory commission Congress created when passing the Tribal Law and Order Act in July of last year.
 The President and Congress appointed the nine Commissioners, who are all volunteers, last winter.
 The Commission received funding from the U.S. Departments of Justice and Interior late this summer to carry out our statutory responsibilities.
-Our role is not just to assess how the Tribal Law and Order Act is being implemented, but to recommend additional ways to strengthen justice and public safety for people living and working on and near Native American communities and lands throughout the United States.
+Our role is not just to assess how the Tribal Law and Order Act is being implemented, but to recommend additional ways to strengthen in communities and lands throughout the United States.